Labyrinth (1986 film): Theatrical release

 Labyrinth opened in US theaters on June 27, 1986.
 The film received a Royal Charity premiere at the London Film Festival on December 1, 1986, with Charles, Prince of Wales and Diana, Princess of Wales in attendance.
 Jim Henson, Brian Henson, Brian Froud, Jennifer Connelly, and the animatronic creature Ludo were all present to support the film.

 The film was rolled out in other European countries largely between December 1986 and February 1987 and premiered in France as Labyrinthe on December 2 and in West Germany as Die Reise ins Labyrinth (The Journey into the Labyrinth) on December 13.
-The film was released in Denmark as Labyrinten til troldkongens slot (The Labyrinth to the Troll King's Castle) on February 20, 1987 and saw its last theatrical release in Hungary under the title Fantasztikus labirintus (Fantastic Labyrinth) when it premiered there on July 7, 1988.
-The film was also released in Brazil on December 25, 1986 where it was named Labirinto – A Magia do Tempo (Labyrinth – The Magic of Time).
+The film was released in Denmark as Labyrinten til troldkongens slot (The Labyrinth to the Troll King's Castle) on February 20, 1987, and saw its last theatrical release in Hungary under the title Fantasztikus labirintus (Fantastic Labyrinth) when it premiered there on July 7, 1988.
+The film was also released in Brazil on December 25, 1986, where it was named Labirinto – A Magia do Tempo (Labyrinth – The Magic of Time).

 In April 2012, a remastered re-release of the film was screened at the Astor Theatre in Melbourne, Australia.

+In celebration of the film's 40th anniversary, Labyrinth is scheduled to return to theaters from January 8 to January 15 in 2026.